-The anchor of any success I’ve had is finding trusted sources of education.
+The anchor of any success I’ve had with my residual income formula is finding trusted sources of education.

 You probably don’t know the name Samuel Brannan.
 He struck it rich during the Gold Rush of the 1800’s in California.
 You know how?
 He owned the stores in town that sold shovels, pans, and food.

 While the miners who discovered the gold were trying to keep it hush, he was shouting to all who could hear that gold had been found.